Abubakar101/JS-projects/Scroll-Progress/README.txt

-Scroll Bar Progress shows a "bar" on top of the page as scrolling up/down.
+Scroll Bar Progress shows a "animated-bar" - going right as scroll down or going left as scroll up.